MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 **Searching with POST**

 You can also make FHIR search API calls with POST.
 This is useful if the query string is too long for a single line or if the query contains Personal Health Information (PHI).
 To search using POST, the search parameters are delivered in the body of the request.
-In this challenge, we will not be using POST API calls for searches, but we have included a sample API call in the FHIR Search collection in Postman to demonstrate how to query with POST.
-When you get to Step 2 in this lab, try sending POST Step 2 - List Patient by ID using POST in the FHIR Search collection.
+In this lab, we will not be using POST API calls for searches, but we have included a sample API call in the FHIR Search collection in Postman to demonstrate how to query with POST.
+When you get to Exercise 2 in this lab, try sending POST Step 2 - List Patient by ID using POST in the FHIR Search collection.

 **FHIR search responses**